chrispugliese/hide-the-credit-card-number/README.md

 THIS PROJECT IS FROM CODEACADEMY https://www.codecademy.com/resources/blog/python-code-challenges-for-beginners/

-# needs user input
+needs user input
-# user input can only be 16 integers long
-# user input can only be integers
+user input can only be 16 integers long user input can only be integers need to use len() function